RM 901 Find Cheap Flights from Jeddah to Malaysia

 The average price of all round-trip flights from Jeddah to Malaysia clicked on KAYAK for each day over the last 12 months.

 When flying from Jeddah to Malaysia, you should consider leaving on a Saturday and avoid Fridays if you are looking for the best rates.
-For your return to Jeddah, you’ll find the best rates on Tuesdays and the most expensive ones on Wednesdays.
+For your return to Jeddah, you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.

 How far in advance should I book a flight from Jeddah to Malaysia?